Awesome-Creators/vueposu-docs/docs/useToggle.md

 # useToggle

-> A hook that can toggle the status of a switch.
+> A hook that can toggle the state of a switch.

 <br />